ASAP

 Impact: Global Poverty PowerPoint Presentations Now Available

-As a part of ASAP’s Impact: Global Poverty initiative, leaders of poverty and global justice research centers around the world gathered at Yale October 18-20, 2013 for the ASAP-sponsored conference, Human Rights & Economic Justice: Essential Elements of the Post-MDG Agenda.
-Each of them was asked to give a short presentation on how they have pursued positive impact on poverty alleviation policy and practice, very broadly construed.
-The PowerPoint and Prezi presentations they prepared for this purpose are below.
+Leaders of poverty and global justice research centers around the world gathered at Yale October 18-20, 2013, for the ASAP-sponsored conference, Human Rights & Economic Justice: Essential Elements of the Post-MDG Agenda.

 Academic Impact & Global Health Innovations Showcased at Yale